ninabarzh/ipa/content/en/docs/workshops/detect-fakes/creating-fakes.md

 weight: 6
 _build:
   render: always
-description: "Step-by-step instructions for creating example real and deepfaked video clips for the 'Spot the Fake' activity, using both Windows and Linux — with free tools or browser-based generators."
+description: "Step-by-step instructions for creating example real and deepfaked video clips for the 'Spot the Fake' activity, using both Windows and Linux,  with free tools or browser-based generators."
 menu:
   sidebar:
     weight: 30